Paltoudara/_SINGLE_LINKED_LIST_/README.md

 ```
 # 📝NOTE THAT:
 THIS IS THE INTERFACE OF THE SINGLE_LINKED_LIST WITH THIS INTERFACE YOU CAN MANIPULATE THE LIST.
-IF YOU WANT MORE DETAILS ABOUT THE IMPLEMENTATION JUST SEE THE header.h and Macros.h for how things are done
+IF YOU WANT MORE DETAILS ABOUT THE IMPLEMENTATION JUST SEE THE List.h and Macros.h for how things are done
 also this data structure  accepts only elements that are nothrow destructible.
 # ⚙️Member functions
 1) default constructor: this function just creates a list in the default state